 Specialized Has A Plan To Use Bicycling To Help Manage ADHD In Schools

-Riding for Focus is based on the bike company’s founder’s experiences using biking to help clear his mind, an experience the company is now bringing to schools around the country.

 Mike Sinyard found a way to conquer his ADHD.
 Then he built a multi-million dollar company around it.
 As the legend goes, Sinyard, the founder and chairman of Specialized Bicycle Components, used to have trouble concentrating and focusing on tasks but found that bicycling regularly seemed to somehow diffuse those symptoms.
-Over the last three and a half three decades his improved attention and clarity—and of course his passion for the sport—have propelled Specialized toward an estimated $500 million in annual sales.
+Over the last three and a half decades his improved attention and clarity—and of course his passion for the sport—have propelled Specialized toward an estimated $500 million in annual sales.

 To continue growing, Specialized needs to draw more young riders into that sport.
 But within the company, there’s been worry about what else happens if they don’t.
 Today, many kids with ADHD are being treated pharmacologically without much thought to whether physical activity might be another outlet: Nearly 11% of school-aged children are now diagnosed with ADHD, a 41% increase over the last decade.
 Since 2007, there’s been a 26% jump the prescription rate for treatment.

 So in 2015, Specialized launched the Specialized Foundation, a nonprofit that donates bikes, helmets, and service gear to middle schools for use in P.E. classes through a program called Riding For Focus.
-In July, that foundation announced a major expansion: It’s moving into 20 new schools to reach, by this fall–a total of 36 schools in more than a dozen states, including California, Texas, Louisiana, and New York.
+In July, that foundation announced a major expansion: It’s moving into 20 new schools this fall to reach a total of 36 schools in more than a dozen states, including California, Texas, Louisiana, and New York.

 As the program’s name suggests, the goal is to give Sinyard’s theory—that pedaling might have some mental payoff—a real road test.
 Shortly after launching, the foundation partnered with Central Michigan University to develop a protocol that schools are using to track the scholastic impact on their kids.
 Last year, it made $400,000 in contributions to schools and medical research.